 G.711 (both μ -law and A-law versions) [17] MUST be supported in all MTAs and MGs.
-This codec provides toll-quality voice and is ubiquitous.
-It provides the "fallback" position for services such as fax, modem, and hearing-impaired services support, as well as common gateway transcoding support.
-In addition, G.711 is used as the fallback mode if there are not enough resources to establish a new connection using the requested codec (e.g. two channels of the RECOMMENDED G.728 or G.729 Annex E are already in existence, and there are not enough resources for a third connection to use a compressed codec).
-G.711 is IPR-free.
+This codec provides tollquality voice and is ubiquitous.
+It provides the "fallback" position for services such as fax, modem, and hearingimpaired services support, as well as common gateway transcoding support.
+In addition, G.711 is used as the fallback mode if there are not enough resources to establish a new connection using the requested codec (e.g., two channels of the G.728 or G.729 Annex E are already in existence, and there are not enough resources for a third connection to use a compressed codec).